SARCOIDOSIS & PROVING DISABILITY

 THE ALJ’S OPTIONS

-Now, in order for a judge to find that your impairments “equal” a listing, the SSA requires the judge to hire a medical expert to testify that your disability “equals” a listing.
+Now, in order for a judge to find that your medical condition “equal” a listing, the SSA requires the judge to hire a medical expert to testify that your disability “equals” a listing.
 If the ALJ does not have a medical expert at the hearing, she will not be able to make an “equalling” finding on her own.
 Instead, she has three options:

 - 1) call a medical expert to testify about the listings at the hearing